Asrst/nyc-taxi-data-pipeline/prefect/README.md

+## etl using prefect

+- `web_to_gcs.py` reads the csv data from web using pandas and directly writes it into google cloud storage in parquet format.

+- `gcs_to_bq.py` reads the data from google cloud storage, transforms data and creates a table in biq query.

 ### Details steps for running prefect cloud workflow:

-(only web_to_gcs.py & gcs_to_bq.py are based on GCP.
+(only `web_to_gcs.py` & `gcs_to_bq.py` are based on GCP.
 Make sure GCS bucket & Biquery Dataset are created)

 1. `prefect orion start`